kutavi/growth-toolkit/README.md

 Digital coaching tools to help you in your personal development and decision making

-> <b>Built with</b>: Gatsby, Typescript, React, Redux, Sass, Jest, RTL

 &nbsp;

 ## For development

-1. Clone repo and install dependencies: `yarn install`
+1. Clone repo and install dependencies: `npm install`

-2. Run with `yarn start`
+2. Run with `npm start`

 3. View at `localhost:8000`

-4. Build production version `yarn build`
+4. Build production version `npm build`